solicia-xu/Project-2/README.md

 8. [NPM](https://www.npmjs.com/)
 9. [AnimateOnScroll](https://github.com/michalsnik/aos#animations)

+## Instructions to Run Dashboard

+1. Clone repo to local machine and save file path.
+You will need this for step 2.
+2. Open the terminal and change directory to where you saved the files above in step 1.
+3. Run 'python app.py' from the root directory you cloned.
+This will start your Flask application, which allows us to run different web pages and routes.
+4. Open your web browser and type in [Localhost:5000](Localhost:5000) in the URL.
+Hit Enter.
+From here on out, we will now refer to this page as the 'homepage'.
+5. The homepage displays international arrival information by country.
+Select a country from the drop down menu.
+This will display location on the world map, as well as # of arrivals and total GDP by year.
+6. To look through data by year, direct your browser to [Localhost:5000/latlngs](Localhost:5000/latlngs).
+This will show each countries arrival and GDP informataion by year.

 ## Initial Questions to Ask

 1. Based on the travel information, we want to visualize where people are traveling most frequently on both a micro (yearly) and macro level (overall)?